tolik505/yii2-vuejs-assets/README.md

 VueJs and Vue-resource assets for Yii2
 ======================================
-This assets allow to use vueJs in your Yii2 application
+This assets allow to use vueJs in your Yii2 application.
+It contains vue.js and vue-resource.js

 Installation
 ------------